South Park (franchise)

-South Park is an American multimedia animated comedy franchise created by Trey Parker and Matt Stone.
-It is based on the television series of the same name, developed by Brian Graden for Comedy Central.
+South Park is an American multimedia franchise created by Trey Parker and Matt Stone.
+It includes the television series of the same name, developed by Brian Graden for Comedy Central, as well as video games, music videos, and short films that expand the universe.
+The South Park franchise is primarily set in the fictional titular Colorado town.

+Besides the namesake show, the franchise includes several video games, music videos, a compilation album, various short films and an ongoing series of TV specials and movies created for exclusive release on Paramount+.

+Prior to the television series, Trey Parker and Matt Stone released two shorts - The Spirit of Christmas - which would go on to form the basis of the series and franchise.

 Television series

-South Park is an American animated sitcom created by Trey Parker and Matt Stone and developed by Brian Graden for the Comedy Central television network.
+South Park is an American animated sitcom created by Trey Parker and Matt Stone, and developed by Brian Graden for the Comedy Central television network.
 The show revolves around four boys—Stan Marsh, Kyle Broflovski, Eric Cartman, and Kenny McCormick—and their bizarre adventures in and around the titular Colorado town.
 Much like The Simpsons, South Park uses a very large ensemble cast of recurring characters and became infamous for its profanity and dark, surreal humor that satirizes a wide range of topics towards a mature audience.